malvads/sqlmc/README.md

 ## Demo
 ![Alt Text](./assets/demo.gif)

+## Information
+This tool is for educational purpose only, usage of SQLMC for attacking targets without prior mutual consent is illegal.
+Developers assume no liability and are not responsible for any misuse or damage cause by this program.

 ## Overview
 SQLMC (SQL Injection Massive Checker) is a tool designed to scan a domain for SQL injection vulnerabilities.
 It crawls the given URL up to a specified depth, checks each link for SQL injection vulnerabilities, and reports its findings.